danielbodnar/awesome-stars/README.md

 ## redis

+- [edm00se/simple-docker-compose-node-redis-demo](https://github.com/edm00se/simple-docker-compose-node-redis-demo) - A simplistic docker-compose example, mirroring the one in the docker-compose docs, but with node instead of python.
 - [vercel/storage](https://github.com/vercel/storage) - Vercel Postgres, KV, Blob, and Edge Config
 - [ibudasov/hydra](https://github.com/ibudasov/hydra) - A containerized app with Redis dependency, wrapped in docker-compose, orchestrated with Kubernetes, monitored with Prometheus and Grafana, deployed in GKE with Github Actions.
 Provisioned with Terrafo
 - [Onelinerhub/onelinerhub](https://github.com/Onelinerhub/onelinerhub) - Thousands of code solutions with clear explanation @ onelinerhub.com